rogerz343/rename-google-photos/README.md

 (with the metadata) called *x.json* in the same directory.

 ## rename_photos.py
+### Usage
+1. Set the `input_dir` and `output_dir` variables at the top of the file to point to the correct/valid directories.
+2. To start, simply do `python rename_photos.py`.
+I also recommend saving the standard out stream to see if anything went wrong, for example `python rename_photos.py > log.txt`.

 ### High level explanation
 This script will iterate through the files in the input directory (the directory of google photos/albums).
 For each photo/video, it will rename the file to be a